I’ve included a step by step tutorial below so that you can get started straight away.

-Unless you shoot macro photography, you might not have noticed lens breathing, also called focus breathing.
+Unless you shoot macro photography, you might not have noticed lens breathing.

 This occurs when you change focus on a lens.
 It happens with both high quality and entry level lenses and applies to both zoom and prime lenses.

 Focus breathing is simply the very very small change in the framing of the photo when you change your focus point.
-The change is caused by the shift in the angle of view of the lens when you change the focus.
+The change is caused by the shift in the angle of view of the lens by the change of focus.
 It zooms out when you adjust your focus from infinity to a closer subject in the frame.
-Even on a prime lens, the lens appears to zoom in or out slightly when you adjust the focus from one extreme to the other.
+Even with a prime lens, the lens appears to zoom in or out slightly when you adjust the focus from one extreme to the other.

 To experiment with lens breathing / focus breathing:

 - switch your camera to manual focus

 - mount it on a tripod and frame the scene